kalfasyan/plakakia/README.md

 **TODO:**
  ☑️ ~~Fix reading of classes from annotations (create a 'mapper' dictionary to map classes to numerical values).~~
  ☑️ ~~Read settings from a file (e.g. json).~~
+ ☑️ ~~Removing all tiles with duplicate bounding boxes (that appear in other tiles).~~
+ ⬜️ Add less strict (flexible) duplicate removal methods to avoid missing bounding boxes.
  ⬜️ Consider bounding boxes in tiles if they *partially* belong to one.
  ⬜️ Support reading annotations from a dataframe/csv file.
  ⬜️ Support other annotation formats (e.g. coco).